plasma119/NGU-INDUSTRIES-optimizer/README.md

 Rendered using my own GUI library with [REGL](https://github.com/regl-project/regl) for webgl renderer ~~although this project currently only uses the canvas2D renderer~~

+You can play around with it on [Github.io](https://plasma119.github.io/NGU-INDUSTRIES-optimizer/) now!